-Employees are entitled to a minimum paid annual leave entitlement of four weeks under the Organisation of Working Time Act, 1997 calculated in one of a variety of methods.
-Employers are permitted to offer holiday entitlements in excess of this amount and entitlements must be set out in the employee's written statement of terms and conditions.
-There are also a number of Public Holidays and Church Holidays which carry qualifying conditions if leave is to be taken.
-Holiday pay is payable at the employee's normal pay rate and is to be paid in advance of the holiday.
-If employees' pay fluctuates because of their particular pattern of work, an average of pay is to be taken over the preceding 13 weeks in order to reach a value for holiday pay.
+Employees are entitled to a minimum paid annual leave entitlement of four weeks under the Organisation of Working Time Act of 1997, which can be calculated in several ways.
+Employers may provide holiday entitlements in excess of this amount, which must be specified in the employee's written statement of terms and conditions.
+There are also a number of Public Holidays and Church Holidays that have qualifying conditions for taking leave.
+Holiday pay is paid at the employee's regular rate and is due in advance of the holiday.
+If an employee's pay fluctuates due to their unique work pattern, an average of pay over the previous 13 weeks is used to arrive at a final figure.

 The Organisation of Working Time Act, 1997, (the Act) in relation to annual leave, is applicable to all sectors both private and public with the exception of Garda Síochána and Defence Forces.

 Under the Act, there is no qualifying period for entitlement to annual leave meaning it applies from day one of employment.